For the Employee

 Active faculty and staff, including students, temporaries, and part-time, who are not currently benefit eligible, but who work an average of 30 hours or more per week during the measurement period, will receive an offer for a health insurance plan based on their employment status including coverage for dependents if needed - paid either in full or partially by the employing department, if coverage is elected (ACA coverage does not include dental insurance).
 The University's contribution to this cost will be charged to the employing department, and will not be covered by the Fringe Benefit Pool System.
 The employee will be billed on a monthly basis for their share, if any, of the premium.

-The 30 working hours will be determined by the using a standard measurable period of October 1 through September 30 of each year for ongoing employee.
+The 30 working hours will be determined by using a standard measurable period of October 1 through September 30 of each year for an ongoing employee.
 See chart below.

 Standard Measurement Period and Stability Period for Eligibility for Health Insurance Coverage